fabioaromanini/node/README.md

 ### Section 3:

 Nodejs is an opensorce Javascript Runtime (executes javascript code), built upon V8.
 As V8, Nodejs is also written in C++, but it also haves js code.
 It's aimed to suport servers, so it adds functionalities to Javascript, like:
-* Organize code in reusable pieces
+* Organizes code in reusable pieces
 * Deals with files
 * Connects with database
 * Communicate over the internet